 The department also offers two certificates to undergraduate students enrolled at the University of Wisconsin–Madison: the Certificate in Business Management for Agricultural and Life Sciences and the Certificate in Development Economics.

 Jordan Van Rijn

 For faculty and instructor profiles, visit the department website.

-The Department of Agricultural and Applied Economics offers a number of scholarships to students declared in both of our majors, agricultural & applied economics and agricultural business management.
-Students in either of our majors or who have declared the certificate in business management for agricultural & life sciences are also eligible to apply for the Renk Scholarship Program, which can provide increasing scholarships for up to three years.
+The Department of Agricultural and Applied Economics offers a number of scholarships to students declared in both of our majors, Agricultural & Applied Economics and Agricultural Business Management.
+All of our students are encouraged to apply each year for department and CALS scholarships through the Wisconsin Scholarship Hub (WiSH).
+Students in either of our majors or who have declared the Certificate in Business Management for Agricultural & Life Sciences are also eligible to apply for the Renk Scholarship Program, which can provide scholarships for up to three years.
 The Renk Scholarship Program is part of the Renk Agribusiness Institute and emphasizes leadership in contemporary agricultural issues and activities linked to agribusiness.

 There are a number of student organizations of interest to students in our majors.
 For more information, please visit the CALS Student Organization website.